nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 - In order to stop the dashboard server click on the `stop` button.
 - To start the dashboard server click on the `start` button.
 - To delete the server and the resources allocated click on the `delete` button.
+- To make any changes to the existing CDS options, click on the `edit` button.

 To view all the dashboards published by you and your colleagues head to `File` > `Hub Control Panel` > `Dashboards`